tucats/gopackages/compiler/README.md

 If the value of `flag` does not equal the string "-d" then the code will call the function `regular()` instead of `debug()`.

-## print
-The `print` statement accepts a list of expressions, and displays them on the current stdout stream.
-There is no formatting built into the `print` statement at this time; each term in the list is printed sequentially, and a newline is added after all the items are printed.

-    print "My name is ", name

-Using `print` without any arguments just prints a newline character.

-## call
-The `call` statement is used to invoke a function that does not return a value.
-It is followed by a function name and arguments, and these are used to call the named function.
-However, even if the function uses a `return` statement to return a value, it is ignored by the `call` statement.

-    call profile("secret", "cookies")

-This calls the `profile()` function.
-When that function gets two paramters, it sets the profile value named in the first argument to the string value of the second argument.
-The function returns true because all functions must return a value, but the `call` statement discards the result.
-This is the same as using the statement:

-    x := profile("secret", "cookies")

-Where the "x" is the name of an ignored value.

 ## func
 The `func` statement defines a function.
 This must have a name which is a valid symbol, followed by an argument list.